 Fact: K2 is easily available online, allowing teens to buy in bulk from local suppliers and international manufacturers.

 Viral videos of users slumped over benches and unresponsive on public streets have demonstrated the striking effects of K2 use.
 The drug leaves users unable to speak or even move as it wreaks havoc on internal organs.
-Additional side-effects include:
+Side-effects include:

 - Increased heart rate